vinibaggio/obsblog-template/README.md

 Push all your changes to a git repo.
 I use Netlify to deploy the blog.
 I:

 1. Link my fork of this repo as a Netlify project
-1. Add a Deploy Key to my Obsidian vault so Netlify can check it out
+1. Add a Deploy Key to my Obsidian vault's repo so Netlify can download it
 1. Trigger a deploy.
 Hopefully things will be super smooth!